 1. Tuft & Needle Mattress – Best of 2017 – Editor’s Choice

 While choosing our Editor’s Choice has been more difficult in some of our past reviews and buyer’s guides, Tuft & Needle (T&N) made that decision a no-brainer for our this article.
-Hands down, we believe Tuft & Needle produces the best mattress on the market and don’t think there is any question that their mattress deserves the honor of Editor’s Choice.
+Hands down, we believe Tuft & Needle produces the top product on the market and don’t think there is any question that their mattress deserves the honor of Editor’s Choice.

 T&N started after their founders realized the insane markups that mattress companies were subjecting their unknowing customers to and said enough was enough.
 T&N explains, “As consumers we’re trained to think that high-priced products are always better.
 At Tuft & Needle, we flipped this thinking to bring a high-quality product that we could charge thousands for and instead, price it honestly and fairly.”
 This a brand that set out to produce an amazing product at a fair price; we believe they have gone above and beyond even their own expectations.